Corbin Martin: Arizona Diamondbacks

-Martin was traded on July 31, 2019 to the Arizona Diamondbacks (along with J. B. Bukauskas, Seth Beer, Joshua Rojas) and cash considerations in exchange for Zack Greinke.
+Martin was traded on July 31, 2019, to the Arizona Diamondbacks (along with J. B. Bukauskas, Seth Beer, Joshua Rojas) and cash considerations in exchange for Zack Greinke.
 He did not play the rest of 2019 and all of 2020 as he recovered from Tommy John surgery.

 Martin struggled in 2021.
-He started off in AAA rehabbing from his Tommy John injury, and when he was eventually called up to the majors, he failed to impress.
-Across 5 games, Martin posted a 10.69ERA, to go with an 0-3 record.
-On July 8, the Diamondbacks announced that Martin, who was on AAA Reno's 7 day IL, had been shut down for the foreseeable future.
+He started off in Triple-A with the Reno Aces, rehabbing from his Tommy John injury, and when he was eventually called up to the majors, he failed to impress.
+Across 5 games, Martin posted a 10.69 ERA, to go with an 0–3 record.
+On July 8, the Diamondbacks announced that Martin, who was on Reno's 7-day IL, had been shut down for the foreseeable future.
 He would not return to play in 2021.